-Results When Not Inflated: The HoverMatt SPU and the HoverSling Repositioning Sheet do not increase risk to skin and soft tissue associated with the mechanical forces of shear and friction.
+Results: When not inflated the HoverMatt® products do not increase risk to skin and soft tissue associated with the mechanical forces of friction and shear.

 \The data is calculated at a 95% confidence interval.
-Adapted from the Sliding Resistance Testing Project, Project #1518 - EC Service, Inc. Data on file at HoverTech International.
+Adapted from the Sliding Resistance Testing Project, Project #1518 - EC Service, Inc. Data on file at HoverTech.